SeboCode/SeboCode/README.md

 ### Hi there 👋 I'm Mike!

-I like to code 🖥️(mainly backend and infrastructure), take nice pictures 📸 and lift heavy circles 🏋🏽‍♂️.
+I like to code 🖥️ (mainly backend and infrastructure), take nice pictures 📸 and lift heavy circles 🏋🏻‍♂️.
 Check out some of the stuff I build ✨.

 Currently working on: